taektay/ee106/docs/lab2.rst

   roslaunch package_name file.launch

-Now, lets try to create a launch file for our created ROS package, namely the ``ee106s23``.
-Specifically, create a ROS launch that you can execute at the same time both the `publisher` and `subscriber` node of the Lab 1.
+Now, let's try to create a launch file for our created ROS package, namely the ``ee106s23``.
+Specifically, create a ROS launch that you can execute at the same time both the `publisher` and `subscriber` nodes of the Lab 1.
 Show the results to the Teaching Assistant.

 rqt and rqt_graph Tools
 ----------

 The rqt tool as a QT-based framework developed for ROS to enable the creation of user interface-enabled applications.
 The ``rqt_graph`` is visualizing tool that can illustrate the relations of the running ROS nodes and topics in a graph illustration.
-To test the result of the rqt-graph, firstly enable the ROS nodes of your application and then execute the bellow command in a new terminal.
+To test the result of the rqt-graph, first enable the ROS nodes of your application and then execute the below command in a new terminal.

 .. code-block:: bash